Majorana lattice gauge theory: symmetry breaking, topological order and intertwined orders all in one: Introduction

-The Majorana fermions are real counterparts of complex fermions\cite{{Alicea, Beenakker, Elliott}}.
-Not only can be realized experimentally, e.g. in the interface of s-wave superconductor and strong topological insulator\cite{Fu_Kane, Sau, Alicea_PRB, Lutchyn, Oreg}, but also have the potential to implement topological quantum computation\cite{Nayak}, Majorana fermions (zero modes) become the hot topics in condensed matter physics.
-Moreover, the strongly interacting models\cite{Chiu, Affleck1, Affleck2, Franz} built from Majorana fermions can host exotic phenomena, such as Majorana dualities\cite{Nussinov}, the emergence of supersymmetry\cite{Vishwanath, Rahmani_super, Rahmani_PRB} and supersymmetry breaking\cite{Katsura}, Majorana surface code\cite{Fu_surface,Landau}, tricritical Ising point\cite{Zhu, Fendley}, topological order\cite{Katsura_MZM, Miao}, SYK model with black hole physics\cite{Sachdev_Ye, Kitaev_SYK}.
+The Majorana fermion (MF) perspective of strongly correlated systems provide new insights into the issue.
+The MFs are real counterparts of complex fermions\cite{{Alicea, Beenakker, Elliott}}.
+Not only can be realized experimentally, e.g. in the interface of s-wave superconductor and strong topological insulator\cite{Fu_Kane, Sau, Alicea_PRB, Lutchyn, Oreg}, but also have the potential to implement topological quantum computation\cite{Nayak}, MFs (Majorana zero modes) become the hot topics in condensed matter physics.
+Moreover the strongly interacting models\cite{Chiu, Affleck1, Affleck2, Franz} built from MFs can host exotic phenomena, such as Majorana dualities\cite{Nussinov}, the emergence of supersymmetry\cite{Vishwanath, Rahmani_super, Rahmani_PRB} and supersymmetry breaking\cite{Katsura}, Majorana surface code\cite{Fu_surface,Landau}, tricritical Ising point\cite{Zhu, Fendley}, topological order\cite{Katsura_MZM, Miao}, SYK model with black hole physics\cite{Sachdev_Ye, Kitaev_SYK}.

-In this paper, we report a novel interacting Majorana fermion model on square lattice.
-The exact ground state exhibits the coexistence of spontaneous symmetry breaking and topological order.
-The $Z_2$ symmetry breaking leads to spin and pairing orders characterized by the local order parameters, meanwhile the ground state also hosts a $Z_2$ QSL state with topological order.
-This interacting Majorana fermion model provides the first concrete example to unify symmetry breaking and topological order.
+In this paper, a novel Majorana lattice gauge theory is proposed, which can also be viewed as an interacting MF model.
+The ground state is obtained exactly with matter and gauge fields exhibiting symmetry breaking and topological order respectively.
+The $Z_2$ symmetry breaking leads to intertwined antiferromagnetic (AFM) spin and $\eta$-pairing orders characterized by local order parameters.
+The $Z_2$ topological order in the $Z_2$ QSL is characterized by the ground state degeneracy on torus.
+Even though matter and gauge fields are coupled in the ultraviolet limit, the decoupling of matter and gauge fields in the infrared limit leads to the nontrivial coexistence of symmetry breaking and topological order.
+The Majorana lattice gauge theory provides the first concrete example to unify symmetry breaking, topological order and intertwined orders.